 Training a Yorkshire Terrier

-Rewarding your dog when he is good using basic positive reinforcement training methods will help your Yorkie to become a happy and adjusted member of your family.
+Rewarding your dog when he is good using basic positive reinforcement training methods will help.

 Is a Yorkshire Terrier a Good Pet?

 Yorkies can make fabulous pets in the right homes.

 As long as you are happy to do lots of socialization.

 And to adapt their needs around other pets.

 Due to their size Yorkies are well suited to most sizes of home.

 Yorkshire Terrier Exercise